SynEdgy/synedgy.com/docs/README.md

 The usual design revolves around a CMDB, coupled with some monitoring, a central GUI to make the changes, and pushing changes from the central server as they're released.

-The other approach started from the princple that managing through GUI was hard, it's hard to reproduce, document, or simply put, to collaborate.
-Applying 30 years of collaboration practices around software code sounded like a better way, and all was needed was to find a way to manage the **infrastructure from code**.
+The other approach started from the principle that managing through GUI was hard to scale, hard to reproduce reliably, hard to document, or simply put, to collaborate.
+There was an opportunity to leverage the learnings of 30 years of collaborative practices from software engineering.
+All that was needed was to find a way to manage the **infrastructure from code**.
 This is the part I'm interested in covering today.

-This article explains the concepts behind configuration management from code (policy-driven configuration), why it's the natural evolution from (imperative) scripting, and its characteristics.
+This article explains the concepts behind configuration management from code (policy-driven configuration), the natural evolution from (imperative) scripting, and its characteristics.
 In this context, Configuration Management (CM) refers to the practices that crystallized with CFEngine, and later evolved with Puppet (2005), OpsCode later Chef software (2008), Desired State Configuration (2012), and more recently Kubernetes (2014) with its object system (although it has its own specificities).